 The world of cryptocurrency is filled with acronyms and unique terminology.
-Whether you are a new investor, a day trader or just a person who is interested in the blockchain concept, understanding this unique language is essential.
+If you are an investor or a person who is interested in the blockchain concept, understanding this unique language is essential.

-One of the most unusual acronyms in the cryptocurrency world is DAPPS, short for decentralized applications.
-These decentralized apps are everywhere, but what are they exactly, and how do they work?
+One of the most unusual acronyms in the cryptocurrency world is ‘Dapps,’ short for decentralized applications.
+An increasing number of decentralized apps are being developed, but what are they exactly, and how do they work?

-Many experts consider this fact a fundamental flaw in the design of the Internet.
-Ethereum, one of the most popular cryptocurrencies in the world, is attempting to use its blockchain in a manner that helps correct this inherent flaw in the design of the Internet.
+Many experts consider this fact a fundamental flaw in the design of the internet.
+Ethereum, one of the most popular blockchain projects in the world, is attempting to correct this inherent flaw.

 Connecting Users Without a Middleman

-Decentralized applications are designed to connect users with one another, without the use of a middleman to manage the information that user provides.
-This is a much different concept than the traditional website, which relies on the use of a middleman to complete transactions.
+Decentralized applications are designed to connect users and service providers, without the need for a middleman.
+This is a very different concept than traditional applications, which rely on the use of intermediaries to complete transactions and provide trust.

-When you bring up the Uber app on your phone, your information goes to Uber, and the site connects you with available cars in your area.
+When you use the Uber app on your phone, your information goes to Uber, and the app connects you with available cars in your area.
 Without the Uber middleman, there is no car and no safe ride home at the end of the night.

-The DAPP concept is much newer and much harder to define.
-In fact, there is not one accepted definition of a DAPP, but there are a few common characteristics that all DAPPS have in common.
+The Dapp concept is much newer and much harder to define.
+In fact, there is no one accepted definition of a Dapp, but there are a few common characteristics that all Dapps have in common.

-For one thing, all DAPPS are open source, giving them a higher level of transparency than other, more centralized, applications.
-DAPPS are also unique in that they do not have a central point of failure.
-This helps to make them more robust and more resistant to hacking and other online dangers.
+For one thing, all Dapp’s are open source, giving them a higher level of transparency than other, more centralized, applications.
+Dapp’s are also unique in that they do not have a central point of failure.
+This makes them more robust and more resistant to hacking and other online dangers.

 The world of cryptocurrency is known for its decentralized nature, and that decentralization is at the heart of how these unique payment systems work.
-The decentralization of Ethereum and other cryptocurrencies help to create a secure, anonymous and safe form of payment, something that has powerful implications for the future of business, government, and individuals.
+The decentralization of Ethereum and other cryptocurrencies helps to create a secure, anonymous, and safe form of payment, something that has powerful implications for the future of business, government, and individuals.